-Adverse event reporting for marketed products: An adverse event includes any unintended experience associated with the use of a drug, any unanticipated exposure, overdose, abuse, misuse, medication error, product defect, or product quality complaint.
+Adverse Event reporting for marketed products: An adverse event includes any unintended experience associated with the use of a drug, any unanticipated exposure, overdose, abuse, misuse, medication error, product defect, or product quality complaint.

 All Daiichi Sankyo, Inc. employees must report any and all adverse events within twenty-four (24) hours of first becoming aware of any adverse event associated with a marketed Daiichi Sankyo product to the Contact Center at 877-4-DS-PROD (877-437-7763).
 All American Regent employees and Agents must report any and all adverse events associated with American Regent products within twenty-four (24) hours to American Regent's Pharmacovigilance Department at 800-734-9236 or via e-mail at pv@americanregent.com.
-All Plexxikon Inc. employees must report any and all adverse events associated with Plexxikon products within twenty-four (24) hours to Gideon Bollag,
+Adverse events must be reported whether or not the event is considered to be drug related.